What is Menopause?

 The body undergoes a big change, possibly experienced as weight gain, weaker bones, body aches, weaker bladder and reduced sex drive.

-Life on a day-to-day basis may involve hot flashes which can be intense enough to cause fatigue and disrupt sleep, and it can last for years after menopause!
+Life on a day-to-day basis may involve hot flushes which can be intense enough to cause fatigue and disrupt sleep, and it can last for years after menopause!
 Sexual intercourse may also become painful or uncomfortable.

 Some women may experience irritability, moodiness or even depression.
 It might also be frustrating when they struggle with concentration and memory.
 Major bodily changes also affect their confidence and self-esteem.